drfloob/_tree/README.md

  * the library should perform identically in parallel environments (providing your client manages shared data appropriately)

+It also does unobtrusive, in that `_tree` does not alter your input objects in any way.

 ### Core development principles: